A proven sequence for powerful results with Nellie Edge ABC Phonics: Sing, Sign, and Read! program

 A special thank you to master Salem-Keizer kindergarten teachers and accomplished teachers from across the country who helped develop and pilot the original ABC Phonics program and who worked with us to polish the final publication of the ABC Phonics: Sing, Sign, and Read! program: Kathie Bridges, Katie Nelson, Jaime Corliss, Laura Flocker, Jennifer Foster, Celeste Starr, Shanda Lung, Susie Haas, Sally Rudnick, Diane Larson, Julie Lay, Joanie Cutler, Susan Handzel, Becky Leber, Kathy Magoun, and Mitzi Shirk.

-We hope you enjoyed ABC Phonics Mastery of Teaching Part 2
+We hope you enjoyed 3 Levels of ABC Phonics Mastery Part 2

 - Download the entire ABC Phonics Mastery of Teaching Progression